Documentation Index

 Required components

-Every ground station needs these two things:
+Every ground station needs these three things:

 - A Linux SBC with at least 1 GB RAM, USB 2.0, and a 64-bit ARM processor